Hendricks-C/Hendricks-Ecalc/README.md

 ### [Supabase](https://supabase.com)

 1. Click on new project then create a Supabase project.
-2. Then note down the supabase URL and anon key.
+2. Then go to project settings and click on Data API.
-3. Then also go to project settings, Data API and get your service role key as well.
+3. Then note down the supabase URL, anon key, and service role key.

 ### [Cloudflare Captcha (Turnstile)](https://www.cloudflare.com/application-services/products/turnstile/)